betoelmanco123/sudoku_generator/README.md

 # SUDOKU GENERATOR

-A Python-based **Sudoku generator and solver** that creates valid 9×9 Sudoku puzzles with **unique solutions**.
+A Python-based **Sudoku generator and solver** built with Pygame that creates valid 9×9 Sudoku puzzles with **unique solutions**.
 The repository includes runnable scripts as well as documentation explaining the core ideas behind the implementation.

 ---